 But while they still can, they’re making the most of it – using these non-driving factors that will soon be outlawed to fill their coffers now.

-The new No-Fault law prohibits insurers from basing Michigan car insurance rates on such non-driving factors as: sex, marital status, home ownership, education level attained, occupation, the postal zone in which the insured resides and credit score.
+The new No-Fault law prohibits insurers from basing and increasing Michigan car insurance rates on such non-driving factors as: sex, marital status, home ownership, education level attained, occupation, the postal zone in which the insured resides and credit score.
 (MCL 500.2111(4); see also 500.2105(4))

 However, the new No-Fault law’s prohibition on the use of non-driving factors in rate-setting does not take effect until July 1, 2020.
 (MCL 500.2105(6))